rhwette/web_project_3/README.md

      (1184, 768, 320)
 * grid and flexbox assist with positioning
 * images compressed using https://tinypng.com/
+* the "Inter" font is included (style:normal at weights: 400, 600, and 900)
+* the project repository is located at https://github.com/rhwette/web_project_3.git

 ### Plans for Future Updates